KonVision/KonVision/README.md

 If you see all services are running and nginx -t doesnt have any error outputs you are good to go and can follow the rest of the installation.

 ### IP configuration
-If you are using a third party DNS make sure you create 2 records, the main A record that points to your website to host your frontend (not included in this repo) and a A record that hosts this api. both records point to the same IP adress but the api endpoints DNS needs to be a api.YOUR.DOMAIN subdomain.
+If you are using a third party DNS make sure you create 2 records, the main A record that points to your website to host your frontend (not included in this repo) and a A record that hosts this API. both records point to the same IP adress but the API endpoints DNS needs to be a `api.YOUR.DOMAIN` subdomain.
 This setup is needed to make nginx serve a different root depenging on your call.

 If everyting is set up your dns should look something like this: